thisrod/pyfield/README.md

 	results.setsamples(timeslice)

 These bear a similar relation to `__getitems__` and `__setitems__`.
 Samples of the field `results` that lie within the bounds of `timeslice` are interpolated from it, the rest of `results` is unchanged.
 In this instance, `timeslice` would typically be a delta field, with step equal to the timestep of integration.
 If the assignment were repeated at every timestep, the effect would be to record the values of q at times that occur in results.abscissae, and discard the values at other times.

+Plotting
+---

+Fields of rank 1 and 2 have some methods to assist plotting.
+These methods label the axes with the grid coordinates.

+A rank 1 field is plotted against its axis as follows

+	exp(x).plot()

+If `x` has multiple components, these are plotted as separate lines.

+A rank 2 field can be plotted in greyscale with

+	(x*y).positive()
+	(x*y).negative(interpolation='nearest')

+and variations on this.
+Positive and negative have the same meaning as in photography.

 Spectral methods